Sound design is extremely important in EDM.

 Sometimes that’s what you want, but usually not.
 If you do want to move into a section that strips down, it’s often better to have elements fade away, rather than clean stop.

 So if you are moving from a bright section to a dark one, a fading white noise might be smoother than simply a jolting change.

 In terms of image, MIX IN MONO.
 Not all club systems are stereo – so if your mix doesn’t work in mono, it won’t work in a club with mono playback.
 This isn’t to say you need to bow to mono functionality – but lay off the wideners.
 If you need a sound to be wider, don’t fake it or force it.
 Use another element panned out one way.

 Wide stereo synths are much narrower than separate mono elements that are panned apart.
 If you want wide, you have to produce it that way, not mix it that way.
 Let your leads live in the center.

 Use reverb, delay, and other elements to fill out the side information – this way if you lose it, you haven’t killed your record!

 This article is very stream of consciousness.
 I hope people comment and ask questions below as there is probably a million more things that could be said on this subject.

 But in the meantime, this should provide a few basic concepts that will step up your game when producing EDM.

-Be sure to visit the Pro Audio Files for more great recording content.
-To comment or ask questions about this article go here.
+Also be sure to visit The Pro Audio Files for more great recording content.